elastic/elasticsearch-sql-odbc/README.md

 ### Windows CLI

-The project contains a simple BAT script - build.bat - that can be invoked and that will sequentially execute CMake and MSBuild.
-Some environment parameters can be customized (see start of the script).
+The project contains a BAT script - ```build.bat``` - that can run different steps for building the ODBC driver.

+Some environment parameters can be set to customized its behavior (see start of script).

+The script can also take a set of parameters, run ```build.bat help``` to see what they mean. ```build.bat fetch``` will fetch all required libraries, patch and build them, where necessary, then build the driver itself, by invoking CMake and MSBuild, as needed.

 ## Installation